frank-olthuijsen/fhir-nuts-devdays/README.md

 3. Rerun the queries from step 1.
 You will see that `fhir-two` now contains the same data as `fhir-one`.

 **That concludes this tutorial.**

+## 6. Next steps

+The Nuts documentation contains a ["Hello World" on Docker tutorial](https://nuts-node.readthedocs.io/en/stable/pages/getting-started/0-hello-world-docker.html).
+Besides Nuts nodes and FHIR servers it also contains a UI for both a Demo EHR and a Nuts Admin interface.

+In order to run a Nuts node in production, additional security steps are needed in the [Nuts configuration](https://nuts-node.readthedocs.io/en/stable/pages/getting-started/3-configure-your-node.html#node-tls-certificate).